ortus-docs/coldbox-docs/Routing/handler_routing.md

 # Handler Routing

-Once you declare a route you will most likely route it to an event by using the handler and/or action arguments:
+Once you declare a route you will most likely route it to an event by using the `handler` and/or `action` arguments:

 ```js
 addRoute(pattern="/blog", handler="blog", action="index");
 ```

-This create the *event=blog*.index translation for you.
+This will translate the `/blog` URL pattern into `event=blog.index` for you.